Fedict/eid-test-cards/installers/windows/ReadMe.txt

 smart card readers.
 The data from those virtual cards is read from 'virtual card contents files' on the hard disk.

-To use the pcsccontrol tool you should have a Java 1.6 or higher installed.
+To use the pcsccontrol tool you should have a Java installed.

-For more info, see https://env.dev.eid.belgium.be, e.g. the "eID TE User Guide" under HelpDesk - eSupport.

-On this site, you can also order a test card and generate virtual card content files for that test card.

 Quick start guide
 =================